Analyze historical data

 Since certain searches parameters can result in huge number of matching results and thus negatively impact performance, SEM limits the number of events that are retrieved.
 For more on this, see Event Limits.

-To view historical events:
+View historical events:

-- From the SEM console, click Historical Events.
+- In the toolbar, click Historical Events.

 Save query as new: Save the new query currently being viewed with a user-supplied name.
 The query will then be available from the Queries list.

 Save and schedule: Save the query and open the Schedule search window so that you can run the currently viewed query at specified dates and times, and have the results emailed to selected email addresses and LDAP users or used in Scheduled Query Severity dashboard widgets.